 1. Find out the grading of your listed theatre

 The first step is to find out what grading the theatre has and which areas of the building are considered to be of special historic significance, as this may restrict what you are able to do.
 In general terms the higher the grading, the more restricted the works.
+It is a criminal offence to make alterations / carry out building works to any listed building without listed building consent, regardless of category / grade.
 You can start to find out what is special about your theatre by checking its entry on the list description.

 The following grades of listing are used to show the level of special interest of a theatre in England and Wales: